chas-academy/u06-fullstack-recipe-app-ShakerNasser/README.md

 This project aims to develop a recipe app that allows users to search for recipes and filter the results.
 Both backend and frontend components of the application will be developed and deployed, and they will be seamlessly integrated to work together.

+## Project Requirements

+* To be able to get a suggestion list of recipes.
+- Home page - getting random hits of recipes

+* To filter the recipe suggestions by both meal type and allergens:

+* Starter, main course, or dessert (minimum, more meal types can be implemented).
+- In the navbar.
+Main Course as (main), starters and route.

+* Allergens and dietary choices (e.g., gluten, nuts, vegetarian, etc.), so in addition to being able to filter by starter, main course, and dessert, at least 3 extra filtering options related to allergens or other should be included.
+- Search function with a dieatry prefences search (switch buttons):
+Gluten, vegeterian, Nutsfri and Egg-free

+To be able to click on a recipe to see its (more detailed) information (own route).
+- With the specifik ID of the recipe.
+Recipe component.

 ## Technical Information (frameworks/library and creds)

 - Angular Version: 17.3.1